 The encounter has been confirmed by the Tennessee Wildlife Resource Agency (TWRA) with hair fibers collected at the scene.
 The hair fibers were sent to the TWRA’s lab and confirmed to be the hair fibers from a black bear.
 The Tennessee Wildlife Resource Agency has its own lab at the University Of Tennessee At Martin.

 According to State Wildlife Officer Kaleb Stratton, the bear was no worse for the wear after colliding with the vehicle and ran off after the impact.
 The driver told officials that she swerved trying to avoid hitting the animal but the passenger side front fender and bumper made contact with the bear.
 A search for the bear that lasted several hours by the TWRA turned up nothing.
 Stratton says the impact was a glancing blow and the bear was likely not seriously injured.

-The accident occurred at 2:15 am Monday, July 29th MAP As you can see in the photos below, the bear made claw marks in the road trying to avoid the collision.
+The accident occurred in Cedar Hill on Turnersville Rd at 2:15 am Monday, July 29th.
+MAP As you can see in the photos below, the bear made claw marks in the road trying to avoid the collision.

 According to Stratton, this time of year younger bears are starting to travel after being pushed out by larger bears.
 Stratton says the bears are likely coming out of Kentucky just passing through as they search for territory and other bears.
 “They’re not here to stay, they’re just passing through,” Stratton said.”
 Black bears are both very territorial and social, Stratton says.

 One of the biggest questions Stratton gets after a bear sighting is: “What are you going to do about it?”
 Stratton says, “We’re not going to do a thing about it unless the bear is getting into trash cans, pet food or trying to get into cars.”
 In that case, Stratton says they would step in and trap the animal.
 The bear would then be relocated to Kentucky or East Tennessee.